hmsalmans/HW-7-ReadMe-Generator/README.md

 ## Command line application to generate a Readme file.

+### Requirement:
+    Node module is deleted to save the space.
+Pls use "npm install" before running the application.
+### Production
-The README will be produced with the following:
+    The README will be produced with the followings:

 - Project title
 - Description